alexanderbird/alexanderbird.software/src/content/blog/the-natural-micromanager.md

 **vision** (intended outcomes).
-If the leader can share their insight about the problem, and frame a clear intended outcome (maybe with some advice about possible actions), then the person doing the work can start exercising their insight generation engine to produce their own action list.
+If the leader can share their insight about the problem, and frame a clear intended outcome (maybe with some advice about possible actions), then the person doing the work can start exercising their internal insight generation engine to produce their own action list.
 It yeilds better results, it's more rewarding, and it prepares them to lead.

 <div class='image-container'>
   <img